-When reinstalling the regular wheel and tire, also reinstall either the center cap, or bolt-on hub cap, depending on what the vehicle is equipped with.
-For center caps, place the cap on the wheel and tap it into place until it seats flush with the wheel.
-The cap only goes on one way.
-Be sure to line up the tab on the center cap with the indentation on the wheel.
-For bolt-on hub caps, align the plastic nut caps with the wheel nuts and then tighten by hand.
-Then use the wheel wrench to tighten.
+When reinstalling the regular wheel and tire, also reinstall either the center cap or the bolt-on hub cap, depending on which one the vehicle has.

+For center caps, line up the tab on the center cap with the slot in the wheel.
+The cap only goes in one way.
+Place the cap on the wheel and press until it snaps into place.
+For bolt-on hub caps, line up the plastic nut caps with the wheel nuts and tighten clockwise by hand to get them started.
+Then tighten with the wheel wrench until snug.